Rapp Brush: Philippines

 The capture of Negros Island was completed on June 2, 1945, and Lieutenant General Robert L. Eichelberger, commander of the Eighth Army, praised Brush and his division, decorating him with the Silver Star for bravery.
 Brush's division then continued in the operations against the Japanese Army on Cebu and Bohol and enemy suffered 14,300 killed and 1,230 wounded in contrast to 835 killed and 1,905 wounded on Allied side.

 The Fortieth Division then returned under command of Sixth Army of Lieutenant General Walter Krueger and was assigned to Charles P. Hall's XI Corps in July 1945.
 Krueger didn't stop in his efforts to relieve Brush and demanded his relief, but Hall also protested and declined Krueger's proposal.
 Brush finally asked to be relieved of command, which was approved and he departed for the United States.
-For his service in the Philippines, Brush also received the Army Distinguished Service Medal, Bronze Star, Air Medal and was decorated with Philippine Legion of Honor.
+In addition to the Silver Star, Brush also received the Army Distinguished Service Medal, Bronze Star, Air Medal and was decorated with Philippine Legion of Honor.
 The citation for his Army DSM reads:

 Brush received some revenge on Krueger after his arrival to the United States, when he visited Chief of the General Staff, General George C. Marshall and reported all his experiences with Krueger during a long meeting.
 He retired after 34 years of commissioned service on December 31, 1945.